diversen/shell-gpt-php/README.md

     shgpt code "Can you make a simple HTML template?" > index.html more index.html

-### Human questions with the GPT:
+### Questions

     shgpt chat "How do you say hello in spanish?"
     # -> "Hola"

-### Create a dialog (ChatGPT)

-Something more like ChatGPT (gpt-3.5-turbo model)

-    Type 'exit' to exit. 'save' to save
-    You: Type something ...

 ### Set params

-Save some model parameters that will override default params But not parameters that are set in the command line.
+Save some model parameters that will override default params.
+But not parameters that exists on the command line.

     shgpt params -h